huwb/volsample/README.md

 ## Bugs and improvement directions

 * The adaptive sampling method published [here][ADVANCES2015] should be compatible with the new approach and could be reinstated.
+* If enough of the code that samples the volume / does the lighting is scalar (calculations on floats/ints rather than vectors), it may make sense to vectorize the loop to calculate 4 samples simultaneously.

 <br/>